Kamakura’s municipal symbol on its man hole covers. Hayama is a suburb of Kamakura, a famous beach resort town an hour by train from Tokyo.

 I admire a forty year old bridge over the river.

 Near Koki’s house is a Toyota dealership with colorful flags.
 For reasons neither of us can fathom, they are decorated with images of monkeys soaking in hot springs.
-Until I saw these flags, I had no idea monkeys visited hot springs, but now I realize I have another inner animal with distinct desire; a monkey who loves to soak.
+Until I saw these flags, I had no idea monkeys visited hot springs, but now I realize I have another spirit animal besides the rabbit: a monkey who loves to soak.

 In Masanobu Fukuoka’s book The Road Back to Nature, he writes, “The whole body unwinds.
 As the muscles relax, you become comfortable and free.
 The heart, too, loosens up and relaxes.
 You become free and uninhibited.
 This loosening of the body is, I believe, the road to oneness with the Buddha.
 It is a shortcut to the Buddha, which is why I’m always going over to Dogo [hot springs] with the excuse that “Zazen is fine, too, but one can also attain perfect serenity by stretching out at a spa.”